 Most days there are three services.
 You will be hearing teaching from godly men and women, and preaching from men of God who have years of ministry and evangelism under their belt.
 You will have plenty of free time each day, but the services are the most important part of your time at Psalms Camp.

 Each morning, there is breakfast, a light wake-up session in the chapel, followed by a morning service.
 Every day, there will be teaching lessons, group electives, and delicious mealtime fellowship.
 Each day’s schedule has a great balance of spiritual enrichment, camp activities, and individual free time.

 Q: Will I like the food?

 Psalms Camp is known for it's great food!
 We pride ourselves on our home-cooked, southern meals and we promise that you will not go hungry!

 Q: What if I’m hungry in the middle of the day?

 Did we mention we have a Snack Shack?
 Psalms Camp's snack shack is open during free time each afternoon and after each evening service and is stocked with popcorn, candy bars, Popsicle, and sodas.

 Q: What should I bring to camp?

-Bible, notebook/journal, bedding, pillow, towels, toiletries, camera, flashlight, spending money (for the The Snack and the Gift Shop), umbrella, walking shoes, a light jacket, modest clothing (this includes swimsuits), and any medications you may need.
+Bible, notebook/journal, bedding, pillow, towels, toiletries, hand sanitizer, camera, flashlight, spending money (for the The Snack and the Gift Shop), umbrella, walking shoes, a light jacket, modest clothing (this includes swimsuits), and any medications you may need.

 Cell phones are permitted on the grounds, providing you can acquire signal, however they must not be in use during any of the sessions or designated prayer and study times.